 If your insurance claim has been approved, your insurer will arrange your payment either by a direct deposit or cheque.
+For insurance within super, claims are paid into your Super account and are able to be accessed at any time after meeting a relevant Condition of Release.
 Your insurer will stay in touch to confirm your payment has been processed.
 If your claim is for an Income Insurance benefit, your insurer is likely to stay in touch each month to assess the ongoing payments.

 Claims payments can often be very large lump sums.
 You may wish to discuss the best way to use your payment with your Financial Adviser.

 At BT we understand that making a claim is a stressful and difficult period.
 Our claims team is highly trained and empowered to assess claims promptly and provide honest and helpful advice during the whole process.